SuperF: Neural Implicit Fields for Multi-Image Super-Resolution: Methodology

 \subsection{Optimization with low-resolution frames}

 We propose a \emph{supersampling} strategy to improve the sub-pixel alignment and consequently the implicit neural representation of the HR signal.
 During optimization, we run the INR at the high-resolution grid $\vv$ corresponding to the resolution of the super-resolved output.
 Since we only have the $\ilr^{(t)}$ available for the optimization, we need to match the output of the INR to the low-resolution frames.
-That is, we want to find $\mytheta$ and $\At$ such that
+That is, we want to find $\mytheta$ and $\At$ such that the low-resolution estimates

-equals $\ilr^{(t)}(\vv)$ on $\vv\in\W$.
+equal the low-resolution targets $\ilr^{(t)}(\vv)$ on $\vv\in\W$.
 We fix the boxcar filter $\varphi$, which is implied by different resolutions of the discretized HR output and the given LR images.
 Ultimately, we optimize for multiple low-resolution frames by averaging a point-wise loss $\ell$ across the $T$ frames:

 In practice, the convolution with the boxcar filter and the sampling at grid points $\W$ is simply implemented by an average pooling.
 We use MLPs with ReLU activation functions and stochastic gradient descent with mini batches of frames.